-How to Gauge if Your Content Marketing Efforts are Working
+Are Your Content Marketing Efforts Working?

 Back in 2008, Seth Godin declared that “content marketing is all the marketing that’s left.”
 11 years later, it looks like he was right.
 Content marketing is bigger than ever, and while outbound marketing like TV is still where the biggest money is going, it’s clear that even the big companies need to be supplementing their outbound marketing with inbound and content marketing as well.

 This is good news and bad news.
 On the one hand, it means that all us content marketers have been doing something right — focusing more on useful, informative, relevant content for the users that want to find it than on splashing our logos on every surface we can.
 On the other, it means that content marketing, in and of itself, isn’t a strategy any more.

 You can’t just throw together a blog, a Facebook page, a few landing pages, and wait for the leads to roll in.
 You need to be constantly adjusting and refining the content you wrote, where you publish it, and who you tailor it to.
 And you can’t adjust without feedback.
 In order to adopt a winning strategy, you need to know what’s working.
 Here’s what to look for.

 You’re Attracting All The Right People

 Part of the reason that outbound or interruptive marketing is so inefficient — and thus falling out of vogue — is that you can’t really tell who’s seeing it.
 You put an ad on TV or in a magazine and other than some rough demographics from that outlet’s media kit, you really can’t tell who’s noticing the ad.
 Worse yet, you can’t tell if any of those people are actually buying after seeing the ads.